Advanced Graph and Sequence Neural Networks for Molecular Property Prediction and Drug Discovery: Methods

-With the molecular graph $G$ as the input, MoleculeKit consists of two graph-based machine learning models; those are, our novel multi-level message passing neural network (ML-MPNN) and the Weisfeiler-Lehman subtree kernel~(WL-subtree)~\cite{ShervashidzeSLMB11}.
+With the molecular graph $G$ as the input, AdvProp consists of two graph-based machine learning models; those are, our novel multi-level message passing neural network (ML-MPNN) and the Weisfeiler-Lehman subtree kernel~(WL-subtree)~\cite{ShervashidzeSLMB11}.